deadlydog/deadlydog.github.io/_drafts/2023-10-26-Multiple-ways-to-setup-your-CI-CD-pipelines-in-GitHub-Actions.md

   # Allows you to run this workflow manually from the Actions tab.
   workflow_dispatch:
     inputs:
+      # 👇 Must specify the build artifacts to deploy when running manually.
       workflowRunId:
         description: 'The build workflow run ID containing the artifacts to use.
 The run ID can be found in the URL of the build workflow run.'
         type: number